Summary

 Question Answer

-Public holidays: you can choose to observe the public holidays in your locale or swap them for days of greater significance to you.
-Max rollover 18 days per year. | | How to access | Book via HiBob (and PayFit too if you’re employed through the French entity, and Skuad if relevant)
+Max rollover of 18 days per year.
+More in PTOs default configuration. | | How to access | Book via HiBob (and PayFit too if you’re employed through the French entity, and Skuad if relevant)

 If booking for 2+ weeks, you must first get approval from your manager. | | Why do we offer this | To be as fair and equitable as possible in leave allowances across all employees; and to help you prioritize rest in order to sustain your health, well-being, and performance. |